CSS-Tricks/MovingBoxes/README.markdown

 		$('.slider').data('movingBoxes').goForward(); // go forward one slide (if possible)
 		$('.slider').data('movingBoxes').goBack();    // go back one slide (if possible)

+* Formatting Navigation Link Text

+		// Example 1
+		$('.slider').movingBoxes({
+			buildNav     : true,
+			navFormatter : function(index, panel){ return "&#9679;"; }
+		})
+		// Example 2 - see index.html source
+		$('.slider').movingBoxes({
+			buildNav     : true,
+			navFormatter : function(index, panel){ return panel.find('h2 span').text(); }
+		})

 ### Credits

 * Original Script by Chris Coyier
 * Modified into [a plugin](http://wowmotty.blogspot.com/2010/06/moving-boxes-updated.html) by Rob Garrison (aka Mottie)

 ### Changelog

+* Version 1.6 (10/22/2010)

+    * Added `buildNav` option, which if true will build navigation links which will contain panel numbers by default.
+    * Added `navFormatter` option.
+This is an optional setting which can contain a function that returns a value for each tab index.
+See formatting navigation link text instructions above.
+    * Added `tooltipClass` option which will be added to the navigation links, but only if a `navFormatter` function exists.
+Also note that the title attribute will be empty unless.the link text is hidden using a negative text-indent css class.
+    * Added `panelTitle` option to target the title tag inside the MovingBoxes panel.
+Selectors or multiple tags can be included (e.g. 'h1, h2.title').
+    * Added `panelText` option to target the text content of the MovingBoxes panel.
+This too can include a selector or multiple tags (e.g. 'p.wrap, div').
+    * Added the CSS class `current` to the expanded panel & updated the CSS to change the cursor to a pointer in non-"current" panels.

 * Version 1.5.1 (10/15/2010)
     * Added `fixedHeight` option, which if true will set the overall slider height to the tallest panel.